corvus-migratorius/ansible-semaphore/README.md

 ansible-semaphore
 =========

-Role for deploying Ansible Semaphore UI
+Role for deploying Ansible Semaphore UI as a systemd unit.

 Requirements
 ------------